 i.
 We are an Aaccredited investor@ (as defined in Rule 501 under the Securities Act of 1933, as amended (the ASecurities Act@) (an AAccredited Investor@)) purchasing for our own account (and not for the account of others) or as a fiduciary or agent for others who are also Accredited Investors, and we are acquiring the Certificate not with a view to, or for offer or sale in connection with, any distribution in violation of the Securities Act.
 We have such knowledge and experience in financial and business matters as to be capable of evaluating the merits and risks of our investment in the Certificate and invest in or purchase securities similar to the Certificate in the normal course of our business.
 We and any accounts for which we are acting are each able to bear the economic risk of our or its investment.
 We are (i) a U.S. Person (as defined below), (ii) not an Enron Competitor (as defined below) and (iii) not a Benefit Plan Investor (as defined below).

 ii.
 We understand that the Certificate has not been registered under the Securities Act and, unless so registered, may not be sold except as permitted in the following sentence.
-We agree on our own behalf and on behalf of any investor account for which (acting as fiduciary or agent) we are purchasing the Certificate to offer, sell or otherwise transfer such Certificate only to Accredited Investors who also are U.S. Persons, not Enron Competitors and not Benefit Plan Investors in a transaction complying with the requirements of Section 4(2) of the Securities Act, subject in each of the foregoing cases to any requirement of law that the disposition of our property or the property of such investor account or accounts be at all time within our or their control and in compliance with any applicable state securities laws.
-If any resale or other transfer of the Certificate is proposed to be made, the transferor shall deliver a letter from the transferee substantially in the form of this letter to the , the Owner Trustee and the Certificate Registrar, which shall provide, among other things, that the transferee is an Accredited Investor who also is a U.S. Person, not an Enron Competitor and not a Benefit Plan Investor in a transaction complying with the requirements of Section 4(2) of the Securities Act and that it is acquiring such Certificate for investment purposes and not for distribution in violation of the Securities Act.
-Each purchaser acknowledges that the , the Owner Trustee and the Certificate Registrar reserve the right prior to any offer, sale or other transfer of the Certificate to require the delivery of an opinion of counsel, certifications and/or other information satisfactory to the , the Owner Trustee and the Certificate Registrar.
+We agree on our own behalf and on behalf of any investor account for which (acting as fiduciary or agent) we are purchasing the Certificate to offer, sell or otherwise transfer such Certificate only to Accredited Investors who also are U.S. Persons, not Enron Competitors and not Benefit Plan Investors in a transaction complying with the requirements of Section 4(2) of the Securities Act, subject in each of the foregoing cases to any requirement of law that the disposition of our property or the property of such investor account or accounts be at all time within our or their control and in compliance with any applicable federal and state securities laws.
+If any resale or other transfer of the Certificate is proposed to be made, the transferor shall deliver a letter from the transferee substantially in the form of this letter to the Issuer Trust, the Owner Trustee and the Certificate Registrar, which shall provide, among other things, that the transferee is an Accredited Investor who also is a U.S. Person, not an Enron Competitor and not a Benefit Plan Investor in a transaction complying with the requirements of Section 4(2) of the Securities Act and that it is acquiring such Certificate for investment purposes and not for distribution in violation of the Securities Act.
+Each purchaser acknowledges that the Issuer Trust, the Owner Trustee and the Certificate Registrar reserve the right prior to any offer, sale or other transfer of the Certificate to require the delivery of an opinion of counsel, certifications and/or other information satisfactory to the Issuer Trust, the Owner Trustee and the Certificate Registrar.